arnoldlee850807/Movie-Recommender/README.md

 ![[Build Status]](https://img.shields.io/gitlab/pipeline/arnoldlee850807/Movie-Recommender)
 ![Coverage Status](https://img.shields.io/gitlab/coverage/arnoldlee850807/Movie-Recommender)

 A Chrome extension that takes recommends movies to watch based on a movie entered.
-Uses TMDB for suggestions.
+Uses TMDB for suggestions, and presents them in an easy to interact with format for users.
+Search functionality is built open enough to be easily edited and built on top of.
+API access for TMDB is provided, and allows for a robust suite of movie data for bespoke recommendation features.

 # Installation